alyxshang/sharkey.rs/README.markdown

 In the examples featured below, the Sharkey instance I shall be using is [blahaj.zone](https://blahaj.zone).
 This instance of Sharkey has the API route `api` and the environment variable `BLAHAJ_API_TOKEN` represents the token you generated for your account.

-- To follow a user, you can run either of these three commands (The user with ID [`9upmnr8igmxe01k3`](https://blahaj.zone/@frisaf) is being followed here.):
+- To follow a user, you can run either of these three commands (The user with the ID [`9upmnr8igmxe01k3`](https://blahaj.zone/@frisaf) is being followed here.):

 ```bash
 sharkey --mflow \